 Election of TAC Representatives.
 For TAC Representatives, to be elected by their respective Market Segments, one of two procedures shall apply: (a) ERCOT will provide all Corporate Members of the Segment or subsegment with advance notice that the Segment or subsegment will be holding the election, and follow-up notice of election results; or (b) ERCOT will directly facilitate the election according to the following procedures:

-On the next business day after the Record Date, ERCOT will send a list of all the Members in each Segment or subsegment, by membership level (i.e., Corporate, Associate or Adjunct) to ERCOT Members.
+No later than two business days after the Record Date, ERCOT will send a list of all the Members in each Segment or subsegment, by membership level (i.e., Corporate, Associate or Adjunct) to ERCOT Members.

 ERCOT will request that Corporate Members of each Segment or subsegment nominate TAC Representatives and forward their nominations to ERCOT.